railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. figure::  images/analytic_cost_ledger_quantity.png
    :align: center

-   *The cost ledger (quantities only) gives a history of an analytic account.*
+   *The cost ledger (quantities only) gives a history of an analytic account*

 The report is frequently used to print the number of hours worked on a project, without showing the costs and revenues.
 So you can show it to a client as a record of the hours worked on a particular